hyperfiddle/datomic-browser/README.md

 * [jvm process thread inspector](https://electric.hyperfiddle.net/dustingetz.object-browser-demo3!ObjectBrowserDemo3/(dustingetz.object-browser-demo3!thread-mx))
 * [java class inspector](https://electric.hyperfiddle.net/dustingetz.object-browser-demo3!ObjectBrowserDemo3/(dustingetz.object-browser-demo3!class-view,java.lang.management.ThreadMXBean))
 * [file/folder explorer](https://electric.hyperfiddle.net/dustingetz.object-browser-demo3!ObjectBrowserDemo3/(clojure.java.io!file,'.!'))
-* jar viewer
+* jar file viewer
-* Runtime code observability of legacy systems for maintainers
-* Microservice state observability in production
-* Business-level database explorer
-* Integrated customer support UIs

 ## Where are we going with this

 "Hyper" means interconnected.
 "Fiddle" means play.
-Our mission is to build a new class of declarative enterprise GUI infrastructure for developing scalable, enterprise-class frontends that are deeply customizable, robust and secure.
+Hyperfiddle is an ongoing, decade-long investment in developing a new class of declarative application infrastructure for building scalable, enterprise-class frontends that are deeply customizable, robust and secure.
+Our mission is to **collapse to zero** the cost of business process UI development, for a huge range of apps from enterprise applications to throwaway internal tools.

 ![](./docs/2024_hyperfiddle-crud-spreadsheet-explainer-sub.png)